maidsafe/sn_browser/docs/browser-development/Application-Design-Overview.md

 #### More redux (`actions` / `reducers`)

-The SAFE extension has more `actions` and `reducers`, which, via the handy dandy extension hooks, are pulled into the main application store and passed around the application with it.
+The Safe extension has more `actions` and `reducers`, which, via the handy dandy extension hooks, are pulled into the main application store and passed around the application with it.

 There's actions for the authenticator, the SafeBrowser application (more on this confusing name shortly) and web_fetch (though this is ready to be deprecated).